ErlingSigurdson/Drv7SegQ595/README.md

 ## Control bytes

 This library assumes that the 16-bit register consists of two bytes with distinct roles:
-* **segment byte** (**`seg_byte`**) controls individual display segments to form recognizable symbols.
+* **segment byte** (**`seg_byte`**) controls individual display segments to form recognizable symbols (glyphs).
 * **position byte** (**`pos_byte`**) controls whole character positions and thus determines where the next segment pattern (defined by `seg_byte`) will be output.
-1 to 4 bits out of 8 are used, the rest are NC (not connected).
+1 to 4 bits out of 8 are used, the rest are not connected (NC).

-Provided API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.
+The API provided by this library allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.
 The byte order must be specified during the driver configuration.

-### Position switching

-Every position is powered (turned on) by either setting or clearing the `pos_byte` bit specified during the driver configuration.
-It can be done because the bit value determines the logical output level (either high or low) of the corresponding parallel output pin, which makes it possible to source/sink current from/to that pin.
-The resulting current may be used to power the character position directly or via a switching device, such as a transistor.
-The latter approach is far more common, since 595's capacity for sourcing/sinking current for a whole set of 8 LEDs gets close to or exceeds its electrical limitations.

-Depending on the display type (its common pin polarity) and the switching device polarity (whether it's active-high, like an NPN transistor, or active-low, like a PNP transistor), character positiong will be turned on either by high or low logical output level.
-The API provided by this library supports both variants.
-The switching type (active-high or active-low) must be specified during the driver configuration.

 ## Multiplexing

 This library relies on **multiplexing**: a way of driving a multi-digit 7-segment display by turning on only one character position at a time in quick succession, in a cycle.
+Because the multiplexing cycle runs faster than the eye can follow, all positions appear to be lit continuously, even though only one is actually turned on at any given moment.

-This approach greatly simplifies the circuit because it doesn't rely on a separate set of segment-control outputs for every character position and instead utilizes the single set of segment-control outputs shared by **all** positions (the defined segment pattern shows up only on the intended position anyway, because only that position will be turned on at the appropriate moment).
+This approach greatly simplifies the circuit because it doesn't rely on a separate set of segment-control outputs for every position and instead utilizes the single set of segment-control outputs shared by **all** positions (the defined segment pattern shows up only on the intended position anyway, because only that position will be turned on at the appropriate moment).

 ### Ghosting and countermeasures

-Because the multiplexing cycle run faster than the eye can follow, all digits appear to be lit continuously, even though only one is actually turned on at a given moment.
-However, this comes with an unwanted side effect called **ghosting**: segments can seem to have a faint, "ghost-like" glow on positions that are supposed to be off.
-To avoid this effect, the library utilizes the anti-ghosting techniques.
-Some of them may be fine-tuned by the library user via the API.
+Advantages of multiplexing come with an unwanted side effect called **ghosting**: segments can seem to have a faint, "ghost-like" glow on positions that are supposed to be off.
+To avoid this effect, the library utilizes the anti-ghosting techniques that involve retention of a currently output glyph on a respective position for a short period of time.
+Duration of the said period can be fine-tuned by the library user via the library's API.

-Library's anti-ghosting logic is based on a non-blocking, `micros()`-based timer.
+The library's anti-ghosting logic is based on a non-blocking, `micros()`-based timer.
 No blocking, `delay()`-based timers are used.

+## Position switching

+Every character position is turned on (powered) by either setting or clearing the `pos_byte` bit specified during the driver configuration.
+It can be done because the bit value determines the digital output level (either high or low) of the corresponding parallel output pin, which makes it possible to source/sink current from/to that pin.
+The resulting current may be used to power the position directly or via a switching device, such as a transistor.
+The latter approach is far more common, since 595's capacity for sourcing/sinking current for a whole set of 8 LEDs gets close to or exceeds its electrical limitations.

+Depending on the display type (whether it's a common-cathode or a common-anode device) and the switching device type (whether it's an active-high device, like an NPN BJT or an N-channel MOSFET, or an active-low device, like a PNP BJT or a P-channel MOSFET), positions will be turned on either by high or low digital output level.
+The API provided by this library supports both variants.
+The switching type (active-high or active-low) must be specified during the driver configuration.

 ## Reference wiring